asiyarafiq/crowdfunding_frontend/README.md

   - [ x] Whether the pledge is anonymous or not
   - [x ] A comment to go along with the pledge
 - [NA ] Implement suitable update/delete functionality, e.g. should a project owner be allowed to update a project description?
-- [ NA] Implement suitable permissions, e.g. who is allowed to delete a pledge?
+- [ NA] Implement suitable permissions, e.g. who is allowed to delete a pledge?git
 - [x ] Return the relevant status codes for both successful and unsuccessful requests to the API.
 - [ x] Handle failed requests gracefully (e.g. you should have a custom 404 page rather than the default error page).
 - [ x] Use Token Authentication.